-What are the effects of the minimum wage on inequality in countries with large levels of informality?
+How does the minimum wage affect earnings inequality in countries with a large informal sector?
 This paper studies this question in the Brazilian context throughout the 2000s.
 Using household survey data, I show that, differently from the formal sector, informal earnings inequality did not fall alongside the rapid expansion of the minimum wage.
 Moreover, I provide reduced-form evidence that the minimum wage increased overall inequality due to its strong inequality-increasing effects on the informal sector.
 I then develop a stylized model where heterogeneous firms compete for labor and select into informality.
-I use the setting to investigate when and how raising the minimum wage can increase overall inequality and reduce worker welfare.
-I extend the model to incorporate worker heterogeneity, calibrate the quantitative framework using Brazilian data, and find that by generating substantial amounts of informality, the observed increase in the minimum wage is responsible for an 11.5% increase in aggregate inequality.
-My analysis highlights that the estimated increase in formal enforcement does little to prevent the inequality-increasing effects of the minimum wage.
+I investigate when and how raising the minimum wage can increase overall inequality and reduce worker welfare.
+I extend the model to incorporate worker heterogeneity, and calibrate the quantitative framework using Brazilian data.
+The main counterfactual shows that, by generating substantial amounts of informality, the increase in the minimum wage is responsible for a 6.4% increase in aggregate inequality.
+My analysis also highlights that the estimated increase in formal enforcement does little to prevent the inequality-increasing effects of the minimum wage.
 Lastly, I show that improvements in the skill composition reduced informality by 41%, and that the skill-biased technical change increased inequality by 26%.
 These results suggest that movements into and out of the informal sector modulate the effects of formal labor legislation.

 Work in Progress

 Firm Organization and Trade Shocks: Evidence from Brazil